Security lock

 01

-A web application firewall is a type of application level firewall (ALF).
-Its distinctive feature is the fact that, unlike a conventional firewall, it does not act at the network and protocol level, but analyzes, filters and blocks HTTP data directly at the application level.
+The web application firewall is a form of application level firewall (ALF).
+Its special feature is the fact that, unlike a conventional firewall, it does not act at network and protocol level, but analyzes, filters and blocks HTTP data directly at application level.

 Webmasters often use a WAF in combination with a conventional firewall.
-The two firewalls then assume the analysis of the communication between client and web server in succession.
+The two firewalls then take over the analysis of the communication between client and web server one after the other.
 In addition to HTML and HTTPS packets, a WAF can also analyze XML, RPC and SOAP data.
+The implementation of a WAF can be software or hardware-based.

 02

-A WAF is part of a comprehensive security concept for web applications and protects against specific cyberattacks, including cross-site forgery and SQL injection.
-It forms a protective wall between the web application and the internet.
-Clients wanting to access the web server must first pass through the web application firewall.
+A WAF is part of a comprehensive security concept for web applications and protects against certain cyber attacks, including cross-site forgery and SQL injection.
+It forms a protective wall between the web application and the Internet.
+Clients that want to reach the web server must first pass through the web application firewall.

-In its analysis of data, the WAF follows defined rules, known as policies.
-They filter out malicious traffic.
-These policies are continually updated to respond to different forms of cyberattacks.
-There are basically blacklist and whitelist WAFs:
+When analyzing data, the WAF follows defined rules, known as policies.
+They are used to filter out harmful traffic.
+These policies are constantly updated in order to be able to react to various forms of cyber attacks.
+Basically, there are blocklist and allowlist WAFs:

-• Blacklist WAFs are based on a negative security model and protect against known attacks.
-The firewall detects these attacks and blocks them.
+• Blocklist WAFs are based on a negative security model and protect against known attacks.
+The firewall recognizes these attacks and prevents them.

-• Whitelist WAFs, on the other hand, pursue a positive security model.
-They only let through traffic that has been approved in advance.
+• Allowlist WAFs, on the other hand, pursue a positive security model.
+They only allow pre-approved traffic through.

-In practice, many WAFs follow a hybrid blacklist and whitelist approach for optimal security performance.
+In practice, many WAFs follow a hybrid approach of blocklist and allowlist for optimum security performance.

 03